kevinsung/qiskit-addon-aqc-tensor/docs/explanation/index.rst

 Objective function
 ~~~~~~~~~~~~~~~~~~

-Currently, this addon provides one very simple objective function, :class:`.OneMinusFidelity`, which is equivalent to Eq.
+Currently, this addon provides one very simple objective, :class:`.MaximizeStateFidelity`, whose :meth:`~.MaximizeStateFidelity.loss_function` is equivalent to Eq.
 (7) in Ref.
 [1]_.
-When an object of this class is called with an array of parameters, it will return both the value and the gradient of that objective function at that point in parameter space.
+When called with an array of parameters, the :meth:`~.MaximizeStateFidelity.loss_function` method returns the value and gradient of the objective function as a 2-tuple.

 Gradient
 ~~~~~~~~